sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-explained.md

 #### 3.8.1.
 Problem Description

-Lines of Businesses start a project but are unable to commit full time subject matter experts during the execution phase of the project, including policy experts.
+Lines of Businesses start a project but are unable to commit full-time subject matter experts during the execution phase of the project, including policy experts.
-The execution phase is where the rubber hits the road and unexpected challenges are raised to the surface that require problem solving in partnership with lines of businesses (e.g. policy requirement conflicts, business rules ambiguity, unexpected scenarios affecting the end-users).
+The execution phase is where the rubber hits the road and unexpected challenges are raised to the surface that requires problem solving in partnership with lines of businesses (e.g., policy requirement conflicts, business rules ambiguity, unexpected scenarios affecting the end-users).

 #### 3.8.2.
 How the strategy intends to solve the problem